guru-kini/dataCleaningAssgmt/README.md

 write.table(x, "finalDataSet.txt", row.names = F) # row.names = F is important!
 ```
 After executing this, the "finalDataSet.txt" can read and viewed as a grid using the readFinalData() function in the run_analysis.R file.
 This function takes the file path as the input and shows the read data as a grid.

+## Thanks to
+1. The instructors, mentors and students active on the Coursera discussion groups.
+2. David Hood aka Thoughtful Bloke for demystifying the whole assignment objectives through his [terrific post](https://thoughtfulbloke.wordpress.com/2015/09/09/getting-and-cleaning-the-assignment/)